canjs/can-stache-element-ssr/README.md

 - http://localhost:8080/tasks -> serves /index.html + page is "tasks"
 - http://localhost:8080/asdf -> serves /index.html (with status 200) + page is "asdf" (shows 404 page)

+#### In SPA `npm run serve-prod` mode

+Functions like `npm run serve-dev` mode with 3 changes:

+1. Requires running `npm run build-prod` first to work as expected

+2. Always serve the root /production.html

+3. /dist/bundles/can-stache-element-ssr/main.js sets the can-route page data to the first /slug/ in the path so the correct page loads

 #### In static `npm run serve` mode

 If the request points at a directory, it will prepend "/dist" to the request path and serve the index.html in that folder.
 If the path or its index.html file doesn't exist, it serves dist/404/index.html